 President Paul Kagame on Monday met Jermaine Cole, the American rapper and now basketball player, popularly known as J. Cole at Village Urugwiro.
 No further details of the courtesy call have been revealed.

-J. Cole has been in Rwanda playing as a shooting guard for the local side Patriots Basketball Club in the ongoing Basketball League Africa (BAL), bringing his star power to the continent tournament which is being played in Rwanda for the first time.
+J. Cole has been in Rwanda playing as a shooting guard for the local side Patriots Basketball Club in the ongoing Basketball League Africa (BAL), bringing his star power to the continent tournamental which is being played in Rwanda for the first time.

 The Patriots signed Cole for at least three weeks and his transition into professional basketball has been the talk of the world.
 His signing for the Rwandan champions grabbed global headlines, with many looking forward to his performance.